mattberns/nfl-data-duckdb/README.md

 4. Update documentation
 5. Submit a pull request

-## License

-This project is licensed under the MIT License.
-See LICENSE file for details.

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the logs for error details
-3. Open an issue with detailed information
-4. Include system information and error messages
+For issues and questions, please open a GitHub issue with detailed information including system specs and error messages.

-## Acknowledgments

-- **nfl_data_py**: Excellent NFL data package
-- **DuckDB**: High-performance analytical database
-- **NFL community**: For providing comprehensive data